-General education at Charles R. Drew University is structured to foster an educational climate that provides positive and lifelong educational opportunities for all students entering the University.
-The General Studies curriculum is designed to provide skills, information, inquiry methods, and intellectual values, and aims to:
+General Studies at Charles R. Drew University of Medicine and Science (CDU) is structured to foster an educational climate that provides positive and lifelong educational opportunities for all undergraduate CDU students.
+The General Studies curriculum is designed to provide informational skills and intellectual values and aims to:

-- Introduce students to the richness and diversity of the various academic disciplines; - Broaden students' intellectual perspectives as educated members of society; and - Encourage students to develop commitments to and mutual respect for diverse groups
+- Introduce students to the richness and diversity of the various academic disciplines; - Broaden students' scholarly perspectives to become lifelong learners; - Enhance and promote cultural relevance and respect for diverse groups. - Prepare students for academic success in their chosen field of study.

-General Studies Curriculum
+General Education Curriculum